lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 I followed [Forte's suggestion](https://fortelabs.com/blog/para-setup-guide/) of throwing everything in an *Archive YYYY-MM-DD*  folder to retrieve from only when needed.

 What I took from Johnny Decimal is defining indexes just for a few folders which I want to "pin" to the the top.
-The Indexes are up to 100 instead of 10.
+The indexes are up to 100 instead of 10.
-I will probably never need that many, but knowing that I could removes the mental burden of artificial boundaries.
+I will probably never use that many, but knowing that I could removes the mental burden of artificial boundaries.
 If necessary, the additional indexing `xyz.ab` can be used, but only when it makes sense.

 ```